Superiority – better by way of comparison

 Before the days of modern transportation, when trade of perishable goods was not possible at this magnitude, food was local – determined largely by geography.
 Even today, only a small percentage of humanity enjoys the luxury of international cuisine made possible by global trade, while most of humanity depends on locally grown produce that can be afforded.

 Basic cuisine should be a question of healthy nourishment, personal preference or food habits.
-There are people accustomed to certain type of cuisine because of family customs or religious beliefs.
+There are people accustomed to a certain type of cuisine because of family customs or religious beliefs.
 This becomes their food habit.
 There are people who have personal preferences for certain types of food over another.
-Then there could be those who have to follow a certain diet because of health restrictions.
+Then there could be those, who have to follow a certain diet because of health restrictions.
 These are the factors that determine personal nourishment.
 Thus, cuisine should not become a topic of discussion in the determination of inferiority or superiority of human beings.

 Should one experience the compulsive urge, to feel superior over another, by way of nourishment or attire or social constructs such as caste, race, economic class or other factionalism, one ought to look within one-self and examine the reasons for the feelings of inferiority.

 A well-adjusted person feels neither inferior nor superior to anyone.
 Such individuals build their identities around themselves, through self-awareness, self-examination, constantly striving against egotism and other character flaws to better themselves.

 On the other hand, the maladjusted people, who try to derive their identity from external factors such as caste, skin color, religion, economic class, etc., would be impelled to compare themselves against their fellow-humans, through social hierarchies created by social divisions.